creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 ![](/collections/images/CL_DIH/accuracy_curves.jpg)

-DIHCL is more stable and reach its best performance sooner than SPL and MCL.
+DIHCL is more stable and reaches its best performance sooner than SPL and MCL.

 ![](/collections/images/CL_DIH/training_time.jpg)